erin-a-z/Biddable/README.md

-# SilentAuction
+# HushBids
-For QHacks 2026 NBC Silent Auction Website
+For QHacks 2026 NBC Silent Auction Website Challenge

+HushBids is a platform for silent auctions.
+Where users can upload images of items and set a starting price.
+And then other users can bid on the item.
+The highest bidder wins the item.

 Our Solution involves using computer vision to identifying items from user uploaded images, to provide a suggested price.